Luna-devv/mellow-web/public/docs/starboard.md

 - Guild Nickname & Per-Guild Avatar (`Luna`)
 - Anonymous (removes the username & avatar)

+### ⭐ Custom color
+Select any RGB color for the message embed.

 ### 🤚 Blacklist roles
 Specify roles that are restricted from starring other people's messages and prevent their own messages from appearing on the starboard.